 Roda 4 All!

-mission statement
+mission

 To learn how to play Brazilian choro music in the spirit & tradition of the “roda de choro.”
 To build community through sharing in the joy of music making in a relaxed, fun and supportive environment.